Zuni Native American Silver Jewelry

-The Zuni also became skilled with the petit point and needlepoint technique (sometimes these terms are used interchangeably) done by setting very small tear, egg, pear, or oval shaped piece of turquoise into a design.
+The Zuni also became skilled with the petit point and needlepoint technique (sometimes these terms are used interchangeably) done by setting very small tear, egg, pear, or oval-shaped piece of turquoise into a design.
 The Zuni have taught the Navajos how to create this type of design and both the Zunis and Navajos make this design of jewelry so when buying these designs be sure to ask the dealer or vendor who made the jewelry piece.
 And, remember to look on the back for the number 925 that signifies sterling silver and for the artist's initials or name.
-All my native American jewelry pieces are marked 925 and signed (engraved) by the artist.
+All of my Native American jewelry pieces are marked 925 and signed (engraved) by the artist.

-When buying native American jewelry ask as many questions about the piece as you can.
-Which native tribe made the piece? which stones are used? in which state was the stone mined?
+When buying Native American jewelry ask as many questions about the piece as you can.
+Which native tribe made the piece?
+Which stones are used?
+In which state was the stone mined?
 Which specific mine does the stone come from? which specific artist made the piece?
 Is it a contemporary, vintage, or antique piece?
-The more questions you ask the vendor the more he will realize you are serious about native American jewelry and less likely he/she will try to take advantage of you.
+The more questions you ask the vendor the more he will realize you are serious about Native American jewelry and less likely he/she will try to take advantage of you.

-In most cases the vendor will offer you a better (lesser) price.
+In most cases, the vendor will offer you a better (lesser) price.
 It is okay to negotiate a price with the vendor, even in a fine jewelry store.
-I have negotiated better prices for all my native American jewelry.
+I have negotiated better prices for all my Native American jewelry.
 If they refused to negotiate just walk out the door; nine times out of ten they will call you back in and give you a better price.

 If you are not in the southwest, you can find reputable websites that sell genuine silver jewelry.
 I can't vouch for the prices and you probably can't negotiate with them.